 The seller is liable for the tax whether it is collected from the customer or not.
 However, the seller may collect the tax from its customers.
 The sales tax applies to the sales price.
 The sales price is the total amount the seller requires to be paid for the product or service.

 The use tax is the counterpart to the sales tax.
-All Tennessee residents and businesses must pay use tax when the sales tax was not collected by the seller on otherwise taxable products brought or shipped into Tennessee.
+All individuals, as well as businesses operating in the state, must pay use tax when the sales tax was not collected by the seller on otherwise taxable products brought or shipped into Tennessee.
 The use tax applies to all items otherwise subject to sales tax except for services and amusements.